Why is a body brought to the coroner's office?

 How long does it take for a death ruling to be made?

-Usually, a signed death certificate accompanies the body when it is released from Montgomery County Morgue.
+Usually, a signed death certificate is available at the time the body is released from the Montgomery County Morgue.
 However, there are times when a "deferred" death certificate is issued.
 This is a result of insufficient information being available immediately after the autopsy is completed.
 This "deferred" death certificated enables the funeral services and burial to take place while additional chemical tests, microscopic slide preparation and examination, and investigation continue.
 At the culmination of these tests and investigation, the ruling is made based on all available information.
 A supplemental death certificate is then issued with the cause of death and ruling which supersedes the "deferred" death certificate.

 When will the autopsy report be completed?

-The autopsy report, also called the protocol, usually takes about four weeks to be completed after the autopsy.
-If microscopic and chemical tests are performed, this time period can lengthen to six to eight weeks.
+The autopsy report, also called the protocol, usually takes about eight weeks to be completed after the autopsy.
+If microscopic and chemical tests are performed, this time period can be slightly longer.

 How can coroner records be obtained?